-The existing batch Perma-Fix® II (PF-II) treatment equipment is planned to be replaced with continuous PF-II treatment equipment and feed preparation equipment in the Treatment and Operations Building (TOB).
-The existing Quonset Hut will be replaced with a Perma-Con structure.
+The existing batch Perma-Fix II® (PF-II) treatment equipment is planned to be replaced with an "in-kind" batch fed PF-II treatment equipment and feed preparation equipment in the Treatment and Operations Building (TOB).
+The existing Quonset Hut will remain in place unmodified.
 The permitted container storage area in the TOB will not be affected by this modification since different container storage zones and the containment will remain the same.
 The new PF-II process details are outlined herein.